 - What kind of water do you need?
 You need clean water, free of bacteria and chemicals.
 Therefore, filtered water is best.

 - What kind of brewing container do I need?
 You need a wide mouthed glass jar.
-A gallon mason jar or sun tea container is most commonly used, but you can use a smaller or larger container, to suit your needs.
+A gallon mason jar or cookie jar works well, but you can use a smaller or larger container, to suit your needs.
 Just don’t use plastic, because it will leach into the kombucha, and don’t use metal because it can corrode and harm the SCOBY.
+Bonus tip: the wider the diameter of the top of your jar, the wider

 - Do you need to sterilize the jar?
 No. There’s a difference between clean and sterile, and your goal is clean.
 Simply wash the container with dish soap, hot water and a little distilled white vinegar.
 Rinse it well.
 Never use bleach, and never use antibacterial soap.
 Similarly, when you wash your hands before handling the SCOBY, you want them clean, but not antibacterial.
 The SCOBY is alive and vulnerable to sterile potions.